rysh/blog/content/about/index.md

 I'm not very good at English, so please forgive me if I'm wrong.
 I would be happy to point out any mistakes.

-{{< imgproc "ishibashi_ryuhei.png" Fit "480x400" "alt='Ishibashi Ryuhei'" ""/>}} I work at a Japanese startup and have extensive experience in agile software development, legacy code improvement, and re-architecture.
+{{< imgproc "ishibashi_ryuhei.webp" Fit "480x400" "alt='Ishibashi Ryuhei'" ""/>}} I work at a Japanese startup and have extensive experience in agile software development, legacy code improvement, and re-architecture.
 And I love Scala and Rust.

 Here is the article I would most recommend right now.